HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 Before you can leverage the automated configuration, you need to be aware on certain requirements and limitations that the automated configuration has:

 - This configuration will only work in containerized deployments running on Kubernetes.
-- The configuration of DX Core will not continue automatically if you have configured JCR Text Search or the suppression of automated default search collection creation
+- The configuration of DX Core will not continue automatically if you have configured JCR Text Search or the suppression of automated default search collection creation.
 - Both DX Core and DX Remote Search have their credentials configured correctly inside your `custom-values.yaml` used for the Helm deployment.
 - There is currently no ConfigEngine task or similar being performed on either DX Core or DX Remote Search Pods